-The language becomes more sophisticated and covers a broader range of topic areas.
+The language becomes more sophisticated and covers a broader range of topic areas, allowing your language skills to flourish!

 Students who achieve a grade 5 or above:

 - Make a consistent effort throughout the course to memorise vocabulary and practise grammar, including regular revision time at home. - Work independently to thoroughly prepare for examinations.